-At Vayner Family Dentistry in Fairfield, we’re dedicated to providing you with the best dental care to ensure that your mouth is happy and healthy.
+At Jack Vayner DDS in Fairfield, we’re dedicated to providing you with the best dental care to ensure that your mouth is happy and healthy.
 But if your teeth are not their healthiest, we are also here to help.
 Here, we’ll discuss when a tooth extraction procedure is needed and what the process is like.

 Let’s start with the basics.
 A tooth extraction is when a tooth is damaged beyond repair and needs to be pulled from the mouth.
 This is necessary because a damaged tooth can cause further oral problems to the rest of your mouth.